Illustrates what you might realistically discover and experience when your dream is to build your own bespoke villa on Spain's Costa Tropical.

 On building a villa on the Costa Tropical by B & K Simmons

-Having decided that the Costa Tropical was the area we really wanted to call home and settle too we first began to look for land to build our dream house.
+Having decided that the Costa Tropical was the area we really wanted to call home and settle too we first began to look for land to build our dreamhome.
 Like many people with such a vision, we very soon realised that this was not going to be as easy as we had thought, nor from all the publicity at home that we had been told it would be.

 #1 - As of 2007 Spanish banks will no longer offer a full mortgage valuation on any new building that does not have evidence of a 10 year builders guarantee in place at the time of the original construction.

 #2 - Since September 2007; one of the main criteria in obtaining approval to build a property in Spain is that the dwelling must be a minimum of 20% energy self sufficient.
-Therefore you will need to incorporate new technologies such as solar panels, voltaic systems, water treatment recycling and treated glazing for heat-cool conservation.
+Therefore you will need to incorporate new technologies such as solar panels, water treatment recycling and treated glazing for heat-cool conservation.

 #3 - It is important to check with the local town hall what are the fees for the building licence as some areas and towns charge very different rates.
 Villages, generally tend to be much cheaper at between 1-2.5% of the cost of the building planned.
 In Almuñecar & La Herradura the rate is set at 6.2%, while in Salobreña at 5.1%.
 It is normal too to be asked to pay 50% of the fees when the planning application is submitted to the town hall architect's department; with the balance due on completion of the build.
 Some authorities will also request an aval (deposit) that is refundable once the work is finished and the occupation licence and property registration completed.
 The aval can be from a couple of thousand Euros, to much more - depending on location of the property, public works and utilities nearby, roads, pavements, lighting etc. The aval is usually refunded in full within 6 months of the registration assuming that no damage has occurred to parts of the local auhority infracstructure.